UT Tyler Patriots

 More lighting on the greens so you can keep swinging after dark - every day!

 This contest offers amateur golfers age 18 and older the opportunity to compete, at $1 per shot, in preliminary daily rounds.
 Daily qualifiers are those who hit a hole-in-one, as well as those who hit closest to the hole during the daily qualifying rounds.
 Those who qualify advance to the finals.
-Qualifiers have the opportunity to win $1 million, $25,000 or a Sony 55" 3D HDTV with a hole-in-one.
-The first person that hits inside 2 feet of the million dollar pin wins $500!
+Qualifiers have the opportunity to win $1 million, $25,000 or a 2017 Cadillac XT5 with a hole-in-one.
+The first person that hits inside two feet of the million dollar pin wins $500!

 The honorary organization now known as the Patriots began in 1984, with a very distinguished list of outstanding young men and women who provided a much-needed volunteer link between the business community and The University of Texas at Tyler.